fscelliott/docsdonewell/_posts/2015-04-09-specifications-as-taxonomy-of-product.md

 I've been working hard  recently to gather specs for a new hardware product I'm documenting.
-Combing through competitor docs to compare organization, hierarchy, and wording gave me lots of fodder for my [Excel-based taxonomy] increased my conceptual understanding, and springboarded my first draft for a hardware help table of contents.
+Combing through competitor docs to compare organization, hierarchy, and wording gave me lots of fodder for the Excel-based taxonomy I'm developing for the hardware product, increased my conceptual understanding, and springboarded my first draft for a hardware help table of contents.